Channel J: The Emerald City

-The Emerald City was an American television series and self-proclaimed "world’s first television show for gay men and women" that aired twice weekly on Channel J from 1976 to 1979.
+The Emerald City was an American television series and self-proclaimed "world's first television show for gay men and women" that aired twice weekly on Channel J from 1976 to 1979.
 It began in New York City and was later syndicated to San Francisco and Los Angeles.
 Episodes were originally an hour long and then switched to half-hour in the fall of 1977.

-The Emerald City was produced by Truth, Justice, and American Way Inc., which was overseen by Gene Stavis (executive producer), Frank O’Dowd (writer-director), James Chladek (co-producer), and Steven Bie, a former lover of O’Dowd (producer, advertising and marketing).
+The Emerald City was produced by Truth, Justice, and American Way Inc., which was overseen by Gene Stavis (executive producer), Frank O'Dowd (writer-director), James Chladek (co-producer), and Steven Bie, a former lover of O'Dowd (producer, advertising and marketing).

 The show covered the LGBTQ movement, politics, and culture in the pre-AIDS era.
 It featured an assortment of national LGBTQ news, interviews, music videos, and live performances (such as cabaret and singing) recorded on compact cassette.
 Its on-air talent included journalists Arthur Bell, Vito Russo, and Brandon Judell.

-Former guests on the show include Arthur Bressan Jr, Divine, Casey Donovan, Wayland Flowers, Selma Hazouri, David Hockney, John Paul Hudson, Grace Jones, Jonathan Ned Katz, Ken Kilban, James Kirkwood Jr., Larry Kramer, Charles Ludlam, Jean O'Leary, Leonard Matlovich, Butterfly McQueen, Wakefield Poole, and John Waters.
+Guests on the show included Arthur Bressan Jr, Divine, Casey Donovan, Wayland Flowers, Selma Hazouri, David Hockney, John Paul Hudson, Grace Jones, Jonathan Ned Katz, Ken Kilban, James Kirkwood Jr., Larry Kramer, Charles Ludlam, Jean O'Leary, Leonard Matlovich, Butterfly McQueen, Wakefield Poole, and John Waters.

 The show was entirely supported by advertising proceeds.
 Its commercials predominantly featured LGBTQ businesses such as Man's Country bathhouse and Mandate magazine.
-Other advertisements included books by Wilhelm von Gloeden and Andrew Holleran, Jan Wallman's restaurant, and the pornographic film El Paso Wrecking Corp.
+Other advertisements promoted books by Wilhelm von Gloeden and Andrew Holleran, Jan Wallman's restaurant, and the pornographic film El Paso Wrecking Corp.